Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### 14 Days rentention period

 Please note the following:
-The Standard Index Lifecycle Policy defines that an index can grow to 50 GB and rolls into a new after 30 days.
-For __14 days__, the indexes should be rolled after __4 days__ instead of 30 days.
 The recommendation contains only one ElasticSearch node up to a volume of max.
 25 million transactions.
 This means no data redundancy if this node fails.
 If you need data redundancy, another ElasticSearch node must be added.
 After adding another node the data is automatically distributed between them.

 | Volume                  | Components           | Nodes | Shards  | Comment |